 If you decide you would like to take part in this trial, you will need to attend a screening visit before the vaccination day.
 This should last for about two hours.
-The screening visit, the vaccination and all of the post-vaccination follow-up visits will take place at the Medical and Surgical Research Unit in Bristol Royal Infirmary.
+The screening visit, the vaccination and all of the post-vaccination follow-up visits will take place at The Medical and Surgical Research Unit (B501), Level 5, King Edward Building, Bristol Royal Infirmary, Marlborough Street, Bristol, BS2 8HW.